Fryrvo/Fryrvo/README.md

 > ## Hi there 👋
 > Hi i'm Fryrvo
 > <br>
-> i Mostly know as Musician i also do server stuff!
+> i Mostly known as Musician i also do server stuff!
 >
 > i like rock (actually tho)
 >